projectcalico/calico/docs/cni/kubernetes/AnnotationPolicy.md

 > You are viewing the calico-docker documentation for release **release**.
 <!--- end of master only -->

+# Deprecated
+Annotation based policy has been deprecated in favor of the new Kubernetes `NetworkPolicy` v1alpha1 API.
+It is recommended that you switch to using the new API.

+Please see our documentation on [Calico and Kubernetes NetworkPolicy](NetworkPolicy.md).

 # Calico Policy for Kubernetes
 The Calico CNI plugin for Kubernetes allows you to specify network policy in the Kubernetes API using annotations.
 > *Note*: annotation-based policy is currently experimental and is subject to change in future releases.

 ## Prerequisites
-* A Kubernetes v1.1 Deployment using the Calico CNI plugin.
+* A Kubernetes v1.1 Deployment using the Calico CNI plugin v1.0+.
 * You must be using the iptables kube-proxy in your deployment.
 All of the Calico getting started guides configure the kube-proxy in this way.

 ## Behavior